marlonbarrios/pseudo_ouroboros/README.md

 - **Spontaneous Fragmentation**: Splits into multiple conscious entities that move independently
 - **Graceful Reassembly**: Fragments naturally reunite into a singular form
 - **Environmental Awareness**: Leaves water-like traces that persist and evolve
+- **Metabolic Cycles**: Subtle excretion and reabsorption of luminescent material
 - **Self-Exploration**: Investigates its own form and consciousness
 - **Edge Interaction**: Explores boundaries with curiosity and purpose
 - **Emotional Expression**: Communicates internal states through movement and sound